fabian-hiller/decode-formdata/README.md

 `FormData` stores the names of your fields and their values.
 However, there is a problem.
 Only strings and files are accepted as values, but complex forms can contain booleans, strings and dates.
 This leads to the fact that the boolean value `true` must be mapped with `"on"` and `false` values are simply ignored.
 Numbers and dates are also converted to strings.

-Another problem are objects and arrays, which are usually mapped using dot notation.
+Another problem are objects and arrays, which are usually mapped using dot and bracket notation.
 For example, the input field `<input name="todos.0.label" />` should map to the object `{ todos: [{ label: "" }] }`.
 By telling `decode` where arrays, booleans, dates, files, and numbers are located, the function can decode your `FormData` back into a complex JavaScript object.

+> Both dot and bracket notation are supported for arrays.

 Consider the following form to add a new product to an online store: